 If you are looking to expand your real estate portfolio, you may want to consider the following factors to determine if the property will be a sound investment.

 Location is vital in getting an excellent return on your investment as it may help determine the property’s monthly rent, vacancy rate, and future value of the property.
 Try and look for a property that is in a good neighborhood with access to stores, public transportation, schools, and local attractions.

 Check to make sure the property may not need significant renovations or improvements.
 If so, remember to incorporate the potential renovation cost into your budget.
 It would be best to analyze other neighborhood comparable properties to see what renters in the area may be expecting.

-How to Begin the Investment Property Financing Process
+Steps on How to Begin the Investment Property Financing Process

 Set an Investment Goal and Find a Property